Documents Needed to Apply for Italian Dual Citizenship

 Depending on your circumstances, slightly different rules may apply to this eligibility.
 For example, the Constitution of 1948 only recognizes females that were born after 1st January 1948.
 That is to say, a mother or grandmother who was born in Italy before this date is not a viable option when it comes to the application for dual citizenship.

-Now, let’s take a closer look at the documents needed for Italian citizenship:
+Now, let’s take a closer look at the documents needed to apply for Italian dual citizenship:

 Assembling the Documents Needed for Italian Citizenship